andrebask/thesis/10 - chapter5.md

                                cframe);
 ```

 The last thing to generate is the re-throw instruction for the caught `ContinuationException`.
-Eventually we visit the annotated exp.
+Eventually, we visit the annotated exp to continue the tree traversing.

 ```java
 ApplyExp throwApply = new ApplyExp(primitiveThrow,